AhmecC/Auto-Tinder-Swiper/README.md

 # Auto-Tinder-Swiper

-This Automatically Logs you into Tinder Via Facebook Login (Hence why the user must have their FB account linked to their Tinder)

-It Automatically Swipes right on everyone and if a popup arises as a match occurs it will bypass.
-This Programme runs until you end it yourself or you run out of swipes

-NOTE OF DIFFICULTY:
-- Could not figure out how to press the like button on the card as a means of 'swiping right' and instead had to resort to using the Right Arrow to create the effect.
+Automatically logs you into Tinder Via FB, and then 'swipes' right on everyone.
+It can get rid of the popups and then continue 'swiping'

+As I couldn't get the program to simply click the like button, i had to resort to sending the Right-Arrow to the page to 'swipe'.
+However, as this was being sent to the page as a whole it took no notice of a popup and thus no errors could be picked up.
+I fixed this by making it click the screen after every attempted swipe to ensure that any popups will be closed.
+However, it remains to be seen if this will work on if the 'Its a Match' screen arises as i don't know if this is a popup or not.